 Non-governmental organization that promotes equitable access to restorative justice for every person in Europe.
 EFRJ hosts conferences, publishes newsletters and research, and sponsors projects with various partner organizations.
 The "Resources" page contains newsletters, reports, videos, conference material, links to key books, and a searchable database of RJ teaching programs.
 Country-specific communications materials are available in Czech, Dutch, English, French, German, and Hungarian.

 Compilation of project news, training resources, regulatory information and research on juvenile justice topics worldwide, including restorative justice.
 Documentation Center database contains full-text articles and reports, theses/dissertations, multimedia content, statistics, legislation by country and more.
 Free access, but registration is required.
-Mirror sites in English, French and Spanish.
+Mirror sites in English and Spanish.

 National Association for Community and Restorative Justice (NACRJ)

 Collection of public domain documents (reports, handbooks and other free resources).
 Subscribers can access additional content.